 Because massage guns are great for pain relief and reducing muscle soreness, it’s easy to train better and consequently perform better.

 Efficient blood circulation and soft tissue mobility enhancements offered by percussive therapy may help the body perform at a higher level.
 Any athlete who is a top performer will tell you just how important it is to have a relaxed body before a big competition.

 Massage gun therapy is highly recommended for rehabilitation treatment because it not only hastens recovery, but can also prevent re-injury.

-Apparently massage gun use during rehabilitation is supplementary to the standard methods of rehabilitation therapy.
-They advance healing and recuperation of atrophied muscles caused by trauma or illness.
+Massage gun use during rehabilitation is supplementary to the standard methods of rehabilitation therapy.
+This is achieved via improved healing and recuperation of atrophied or damaged muscles caused by trauma or illness.

 Because percussion therapy facilitates efficient circulation within those areas (fascial tissues and muscles), flexibility is enhanced and the healing process is hastened.

 The following are examples of conditions which are being treated more commonly using massage gun therapy: